Venetian Heritage in Hvar – Walking Tour

-Church of St Antony was founded in 1663 in the style of Dalmatian Baroque.
-It is given to Pope Stephen I. Martyred.
-It takes place at the corrner of a small square in the very center of Old Hvar town.
+The Church of St. Antony was founded in 1663 in the style of Dalmatian Baroque.
+It takes place at the corner of a small square in the very center of Old Hvar Town.

 Port of Hvar

-The ferry port is a heart of beautiful island of Hvar.
-It provides transportation along the Adriatic Sea for 14 destinations Worlwide.
+The ferry port is in the heart of the beautiful island of Hvar.
+It provides transportation along the Adriatic Sea for 14 destinations worldwide.

-St Stephens square is said to be a "Pjaca", the biggest square in Dalmatia.
-The Renaissance square covers more than 4500 sq, it was founded by Venetians in the times when Hvar was under its rule.
+St. Stephen's Square is said to be a "Pjaca," the biggest square in Dalmatia.
+The Renaissance Square, which covers more than 4500 square feet, was founded by the Venetians in the times when Hvar was under their rule.

-Hvar's theatre is the key point of historical development of a European art.
-It was founded in 1612 and became first theatre in Europe.
-The Arsenal was initially used as repairing of galleys spot also there was as a warehouse for nautical accessories.
+The Arsenal was initially used as repairing of galleys spot also there was as a warehouse for nautical accessories (Visit from outside)

 The Hvar's Loggia was mentioned in 1289.
 The loggia was used as a courthouse which also collected the taxes and proceeding auctions in the Venetian times.

 The fortress perched on a hill above the old town was built at the beginning of the 16th century.
-It dominates over the city discovering a beautiful panorama view of the town of Hvar and Pakleni Islands from the fortress.
+It dominates the city, and from the fortress, one can discover a beautiful panorama view of the town of Hvar and the Pakleni Islands.